5 Proven Ways to Get the Most Out of Practice Testing

 Is feedback helpful?

-Based on the research, a practice test followed by feedback did not yield significantly higher testing effects than practice tests without feedback.
-This does not necessarily mean that receiving feedback does not aid students in retention, because there are several individual studies that show that practice testing plus feedback is more beneficial than practice testing alone.
+The studies in the meta-analysis had inconsistent findings on the benefits of feedback.
+Some found that a practice test followed by feedback did not yield statistically significant higher testing effects than practice tests without feedback.
+This does not necessarily mean that receiving feedback does not aid students in retention because there are several individual studies that show that practice testing plus feedback is more beneficial than practice testing alone.
+Another meta-analysis that the researchers quoted concluded that immediate feedback tends to be more beneficial than delayed feedback.
 But, there is not enough research that examines the different types of feedback and how that feedback is given to determine the true effectiveness of feedback.
 Therefore, students can be encouraged to use practice testing as a learning technique whether they will receive feedback or not.

 Which types of students benefit most from practice testing?